 60% of Time the Process Improvement Analyst must:

 - Identify, plan and implement key projects to improve quality, reduce costs, increase productivity and improve cycle time by reducing wasted time, rework, etc. resulting in significant business improvement and customer satisfaction.

 - Provide management with project status updates, feedback, and appropriate reporting on key responsibilities and objectives.

 - Facilitate meetings and/or projects, determine audience and tactics appropriate for a particular discussion.
 Adapt facilitation style in order to engage a variety of group settings.

-- Evaluates process improvement information, including policy and procedures to identify inefficiencies and coordinate to determine a future state that satisfies the business requirements.
+- Evaluate process improvement information, including policy and procedures to identify inefficiencies and coordinate to determine a future state that satisfies the business requirements.

 - Use appropriate measurement, analysis and evaluation methods to accurately identify and document process improvements

-- Assess the cultural landscape and adapt change management strategies as appropriate
+- Assess the cultural landscape and adapts change management strategies, as appropriate

 35% of Time the Process Improvement Analyst